-The roots of the University go back to 1495, when the Santiago de Compostela solicitor López Gómez de Mazoa founds, with the help of the San Martiño Piñeiro abbot, a school for the poor known as "Gramatic Academy" in the monastry of San Paio de Antealtares.
+The roots of the University go back to 1495, when the Santiago de Compostela solicitor López Gómez de Marzoa founds, with the help of the San Martiño Piñeiro abbot, a school for the poor known as "Grammatic Academy" in the monastery of San Paio de Antealtares.
 From then on, a period of uncertainties is opened due to the lack of economic resources.
-But in the year 1504, Diego de Muros adds brilliance to the centre as he gets a bull issued by the Pope Julius II that allows for the realisation of higher learning in the "Gramatic Academy".
+But in the year 1504, the Diego de Muros family arrives to this academic institution.
+Diego de Muros gets a bull issued by the Pope Julius II that allows for the realisation of higher learning in the "Gramatic Academy".

 The definitive consolidation of the University comes with Alonso III de Fonseca, named archbishop of Santiago de Compostela in 1507.
 Alonso de Fonseca was an extremely erudite man, a Renaissance man, patron of numerous artists of the time, who was in touch with important thinkers such as Erasmus de Rotterdam.
 This is when the old Pilgrim's Hospital was bought with the aim of transforming it into a university college.
 The Santiago Alfeo College, today known as the Fonseca College, was also built, which became the epicentre of the university life till the second half of the XVIII century and still remains emblematic in today's university.
 At the end of the XVI and beginning of the XVII centuries the San Patricio College, or College of the Irish, was created and the San Xerome College was moved to its current location.